ietf-wg-asdf/SDF/sdf.md

 ## sdfProperty

-The sdfProperty keyword denotes zero or more property definitions.
+The sdfProperty keyword denotes a group of zero or more Property definitions.

 Properties are used to model elements of state.

-The qualities of sdfProperty include the common qualities and the data qualities, see {{data-qualities}}.
+The qualities of a Property definition include the common qualities and the data qualities, see {{data-qualities}}.

 ## sdfAction

-The sdfAction keyword denotes zero or more Action definitions.
+The sdfAction keyword denotes a group of zero or more Action definitions.

 Actions are used to model commands and methods which are invoked.
 Actions have parameter data that are supplied upon invocation.

-The qualities of sdfAction include the common qualities, additional qualities are shown in {{sdfactqual}}.
+The qualities of an Action definition include the common qualities, additional qualities are shown in {{sdfactqual}}.

 | Quality              | Type   | Description                                                            |     |
 |----------------------|--------|------------------------------------------------------------------------|-----|